xavier268/simpleRsa/README.md

 # simpleRsa
-A simple, unlimited strength, cryptographic RSA implementation in java., using only the java standard librairy.
+A simple, unlimited strength, cryptographic RSA implementation in java, using only the java standard librairy.

 ## How to use/test